Aryanamish/ai-agent/README.md

 # Installation Instruction
 this is a django + react project

+it is hosted on [shopwise.aryanamish.in](https://shopwise.aryanamish.in/)

 to setup the project you will need uv and node version 24 or above